CCrypto/ccvpn2/ccvpn/pages/support.md

   - **IRC**: Join #ccrypto on chat.freenode.net with your favorite client or [our webchat](https://kiwiirc.com/client/chat.freenode.net/?nick=ccvpn|?&theme=cli#ccrypto).
     Ask the channel operators and we will try to help you as soon as possible.
+    This is the fastest way to have an answer.

   - **Twitter**: Mention @CCrypto_VPN.